 Group training classes are not always the answer when you work shift work, live out of town or your dog has a more in depth behavioural issue than can be addressed in a group class setting.
 If this is the case, then setting up private sessions in your home or at a neutral space may be what you are looking for.
 For more information on private sessions, please call or email through my contact page.

-My group training classes are held at K9 Awareness located at 6 Riel Drive in St Albert, Alberta.
+My group training classes are held at K9 Awareness located at 28 Rowland Crescent in St Albert, Alberta.

 As a licensed Family Paws presenter, I specialize in assisting families in creating safe and harmonious relationships between family dogs and children.
 I facilitate formal group presentations via the Dogs & Storks and Dogs & Toddlers presentations as well as in home private behavioural consuts.
 The group presentations are “people only” adult education classes (no dogs) and the cost is $40 + GST per person.
 There are no classes currecntly scheduled but will be announced shortly.
 To book a presentation or private consult, please call or email through my contact page.